agrc/gis.utah.gov/src/content/blog/2015-12-22-what-is-https-and-should-we-be-using-it.md

 tags:
   - agol
 date: 2015-12-22 14:45:30 -0700
-title: 'What is HTTPS, and should we be using it? '
+title: "What is HTTPS, and should we be using it? "
 published: false
 category: Uncategorized
+cover_image: "/src/images/pillar-blog/default-social-card.png"
+cover_image_alt: ugrc social card
 ---

 <p>Hypertext Transfer Protocol Secure (https) combines the Hypertext Transfer Protocol (HTTP) with the Secure Socket Layer (SSL)/Transport Layer Security (TLS) protocol.
 TLS is an authentication and security protocol widely implemented in browsers and Web servers.  </p>